itf/6s092/courses/IAP19/PS/PS095/content.md

 <question pythoncode>
 csq_interface = 'ace'
-csq_prompt = "Implement the function `find(ll, name)`, which takes a `LinkedList` object and a name as input and returns the integer height of the first person in the list with that name.
+csq_prompt = "So Wumpus... what's Ivan's height?
+Wumpus is sad because he can't immediately answer just by looking at his linked list.
+Help him out by implementing the function `find(ll, name)`, which takes a `LinkedList` object and a name as input and returns the integer height of the first person in the list with that name.
 Assume that the input will always contain that name."

 ## Define solution that will be printed to student.
 csq_soln = """